acrawford73/urlshortener/deploy/installation.md

 ## Install Pip Packages

-The Python binary is at **/usr/bin/local/python3**, so Pip packages are installed right on the server.
+The Python binary is at `/usr/bin/local/python3`, so Pip packages are installed right on the server, not in a virtual environment.

-1. Create a symlink for **python**.
+1. Create a symlink for `python`.

 ```
 sudo ln -s /usr/bin/local/python3 /usr/bin/local/python